wagnerjfr/orchestrator-raft-sqlite/README.md

 # Orchestrator Raft (SQLite) with containers

-Set up a orchestrator/raft cluster for high availability.
+Set up an orchestrator/raft cluster for high availability.

 You will run orchestrator/raft on a 3 node setup using Docker containers.